 Quartetting is, put simply… fun.

 Quartetting provides a nearly infinite amount of opportunities to perform for local and international audiences, and through the Society instantly become a part of a huge community of singers.

 Read on below to learn more about the types of songs you can sing, the types of quartet you can be, and the different genres that are available in the barbershop style from our vast library of sheet music and resources.

 Rhythmic, peppy, driving, fast… uptempo uptunes are a fantastic way to light up a stage with harmonic fireworks and demonstrate vocal agility.

 Ringmasters is a Society quartet based out of Stockholm, Sweden known for their astounding musical and vocal abilities.
 This performance of Notre Dame brought the house down at the Society’s 2016 International Convention in Nashville.

 After Hours is another extremely talented quartet that demostrates mastery of the barbershop style.
-Listen to this barbershop rendition of Put On A Happy Face, a song from the 1962 live album by the Oscar Peterson Trio, and made famous by Dick Van Dyke in the movie Bye Bye Birdie.
+Listen to this barbershop rendition of Butter Outta Cream, a song from the production Catch Me If You Can.

 You can sing ballads.

 The Barbershop style is perfectly suited to deliver a heartfelt ballad in a way so few other art forms can.
 The purity of four voices coming together creates a sound that is at once powerful and yet vulnerable in a way only the human vocal instrument can achieve with its infinitely variable colors and emotions.